 It is a small package that installs basic services, is secure, and does not require that you reset your server.

-For information on installing the server extension click here.
+For information on installing the server extension, see Installation - Server Extension.

 Insane mode increases performance, reduces limitations, and reduces throttling in a Microsoft 365 destination.

-For more information on Insane Mode for your destination, Microsoft 365 environment click here.
+For more information on Insane Mode for your destination Microsoft 365 environment, see Insane mode for Microsoft 365.

-For more information on Insane Mode for your destination on-premises environment click here.
+For more information on Insane Mode for your destination on-premises environment, see Insane mode on-premises.

 Get the required permissions